paulbradshaw/MED7373-Data-Journalism/README.md

 * Reading:
   * Vallance-Jones & McKie (2017) ch5: Working with databases
   * [Hammond (2015): From computer-assisted to data-driven: Journalism and Big Data](https://www.researchgate.net/publication/287391319_From_computer-assisted_to_data-driven_Journalism_and_Big_Data)
+  * Data.world's [Gitbook on SQL](https://docs.data.world/tutorials/dwsql/#sql-on-dataworld) is a useful resource and the platform is a good place to practise SQL queries on your own data.

 ## Week 11: Here come the robots: AI, machine learning and bots